Bulletin #4309, Making Your Own Baby Food

 1/2 cup cooked meat (small pieces of lean chicken, beef, turkey or pork)

 Cook lean meat (fat and skin removed) over low heat in a small amount of water.
 Puree meat until smooth.
 If serving, meat puree can be thinned by adding a small amount of water, reserved cooking broth, expressed breast milk, or infant formula.
-If freezing, do not add liquid.
-Freeze no longer than one month.
+If freezing, do not add liquid to the pureed meat.

 Your Choice Combo Dish

-1 cup cooked, cubed or diced meat (cut off fat)
+1 cup cooked, cubed or diced lean meat (cut off fat)

-1/2 cup cooked rice, potato, noodles or macaroni
+1/2 cup cooked rice, white potato, sweet potato, noodles or macaroni

 2/3 cup cooked, diced vegetables